7 Best Places to Live in Spain for Expats

 - Family-friendliness: Seville is perfect for expats and their families.
 The cost of living is reasonable here, hence the seizable expat population.
 In terms of education options, Seville is home to two universities and several German, English, and American schools.

 - Transportation: Seville has its own airport and two bus depots, as well as train stations linking to various parts of the country.
-To add to that, its proximity to beaches and mountains makes Seville attractive to expats looking to travel.
+Adding to that, its proximity to beaches and mountains makes Seville attractive to expats looking to travel.
 It also boasts a stunningly bike-friendly city.

 Bilbao – Alternative Urban Hub